Burger King®: Home of social

 A strategy that takes Burger King® communication beyond social networks, increasing engagement, helping to build the brand and boosting the business.

-At the beginning of 2022, Burger King® realized the need to evolve the work it had been doing on the brand's social networks, especially to respond to the advance of its biggest chain during the 2 years of the pandemic.
+In early 2022, Burger King® recognized the need to evolve the work it had been doing on its social media channels, primarily to respond to the gains made by its biggest competitor during the two years of the pandemic.

-For 4 years, the partnership with Ginga has been putting the advertiser in the conversations of the moment, sometimes with sensitive topics, and it was time to update this strategy on social networks.
+For the past four years, the partnership with Ginga has kept the brand in the conversation, sometimes addressing sensitive topics, and it was time to update this social media strategy.

-During this period, the partnership has yielded a series of awards, such as "Most talked about brand on Twitter (2019)", "Most loved brand on Facebook (2020)", "Highest ROI of a social media campaign at The Drum in London (2020)", as well as awards at other regional festivals such as MMA Smarties and Festival of Media.
+During this period, the partnership has earned a series of awards, such as “Most Talked-About Brand on Twitter (2019),” “Most Loved Brand on Facebook (2020),” “Highest ROI from a Social Media Campaign at The Drum in London (2020),” as well as awards from other regional festivals such as MMA Smarties and the Festival of Media.

-One of the changes brought about by the pandemic was to transfer part of the word of mouth to social networks, so the brand needs to be there, knowing how to participate in the conversation in a natural way, inserted in the culture.
+One of the changes brought about by the pandemic was the shift of some word-of-mouth to social media, so the brand needs to be there, knowing how to participate in the conversation naturally, as part of the culture.

 @burgerkingbr